MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 In this lab, you will:

 + Task 1: Start a Bash session in Azure Cloud Shell
-+ Task 2: Use the existed resource group and an Azure managed disk by using Azure CLI
++ Task 2: Use the existing resource group and create an Azure managed disk by using Azure CLI
 + Task 3: Configure the managed disk by using Azure CLI

 ## Estimated timing: 20 minutes

 ## Instructions

 > **Note**: Always create your own secure password for any virtual machine or user account you create.
 If the virtual machine is created for you, use **Reset password** in the Portal to update the password.

 ### Exercise 1